goshan/gkss-rails/README.md

 Config your kss with title, root, sections
 `title` means Application's title
-`root` means which css file should be searched, default is `app/assets/stylesheets` `include_js` means which manifest js file shoud be included in styleguide page, defualt is `application`
+`root` means which css file should be searched, default is `app/assets/stylesheets` `include_js` and `include_css` means which manifest js and css file shoud be included in styleguide page, defualt is `application`
 `section` is sub pages which show your guides